WinVector/Examples/vtreat/example.md

 Let's take a moment and look at the `vtreat` supplied variable statistics.
 These are roughly the predictive power of each derived column treated as a single variable model.
 Obviously this [isn't always going to always correlate with the performance of the variable as part of a joint model](http://www.win-vector.com/blog/2016/09/variables-can-synergize-even-in-a-linear-model/); but frankly in real world problems this measure is in fact a useful heuristic.

-`vtreat` reports both an effect size (in this case `rsq` which for categorization is a pseudo-Rsquared, or portion of deviance explained) and a significance estimate. `vtreat` also reports the new variable name (`varName`), the original column the variable was derived from (`origName`) and the transformation performed ([`code`](https://cran.r-project.org/web/packages/vtreat/vignettes/vtreatVariableTypes.html)).
+`vtreat` reports both an effect size (in this case `rsq` which for categorization is a pseudo-Rsquared, or portion of deviance explained) and a significance estimate. `vtreat` also reports the new variable name (`varName`), the original column the variable was derived from (`origName`), and the transformation performed ([`code`](https://cran.r-project.org/web/packages/vtreat/vignettes/vtreatVariableTypes.html)).

-Below we add an indicator if we used the variable in our model and show a few rows of the `scoreFrame`.
+Below we add an indicator ("`take`") showing if we used the variable in our model and exhibit a few rows of `scoreFrame`.

 ``` r
 sf$take <- sf$varName %in% newVars